speveril/cozy/readme.md

         - Give Sprite a Container, put itself in the container and add THAT to the layer's container, then all children sprites can go in there afterward
         - Do I need/want a true hierarchy, or just layers?
     - Support a 'keep' direction or something on sprite animation angles -- just keep playing the same direction as before
+- Audio
+    - Support not looping music
+    - Allow crossfading music
+    - Music files that are sequences of tracks, with timing/looping/etc information
 - Testing
     - Investigate unit tests
 - Data Editor